 As the Chabrador is a popular hybrid originating from two ancient dog breeds, there’s various information on the crossbreed available.

-It’s important for you to understand everything to make sure a Chabrador pup is what you are really looking for.
+You need to understand everything to make sure a Chabrador pup is what you are looking for.

 What Price are Chabrador Puppies?